 Digital kitchen scales are dirt cheap nowadays, so there’s no excuse, and even the best coffee scale can be purchased for well under $20.
 Plus, when you take into account that you can use it for much more than simply weighing coffee there’s no reason why you shouldn’t have one in your coffee brewing kit.

-So after reading all about why you should use a coffee scale you now know the added benefits using a digital scale can bring to your daily brew.
-So if you want to take your home coffee brewing to the next level, I have handpicked some of the best scales for coffee brewing to help you in your quest for that perfect cup of Joe.
+So after reading all about why you should use a scale you now know the added benefits using a digital scale can bring to your daily brew.
+So if you want to take your home coffee brewing to the next level, I have handpicked some of the best scales for coffee brewing to help you in your quest for that perfect cup of Joe in 2019.

 Hario Digital Coffee Scale with Timer